r-nyknicks-moderators/discord-hooks/README.md

-# slack-hooks
+# Discord-hooks

-- [ ] Slack Hooks that fire when things are reported
+- [ ] Discord Hooks that fire when things are reported
 - [ ] Can respond to bot to remove post
 - [ ] Keep track of the username that is reported
 - [ ] Send daily notice of users reported